eliheuer/titillium-web-vf/sources/README.md

 ### Building fonts and updating specimens

-When building the font, the specimen can also be updated and regenerated.
+When building the fonts, the specimen can also be updated with any new changes to the fonts.
 Just install the above dependencies, plus `drawbot`:

  - [drawbot](http://drawbot.com)